prathimacode-hub/ML-ProjectKart/README.md

 **Back End Developers** – Create backend for the model using Flask or Django

-**UI/UX Designers** – Design dashboards, forms, webpages for the model
+**UI/UX Designers** – Design dashboards, forms and webpages for the model

 If you had worked on or want to initiate a unique project and want to share it with the world, you can do that through here.
 Go through the contributing guidelines in [CONTRIBUTING](https://github.com/prathimacode-hub/ML-ProjectKart/blob/main/CONTRIBUTING.md)👩‍💻